 Fame and Fortune Will Be Yours

-However, there is quite a controversy over who actually invented them.
-David Jung, a Chinese immigrant living in Los Angeles who founded the Hong Kong Noodle Company, claims to have invented fortune cookies in 1918—though no one seems to know where the recipe or idea came from.
-The alternative and generally accepted story is that they were invented in San Francisco by a Japanese immigrant.
+However, there is quite a controversy over who actually invented it.
+David Jung, a Chinese immigrant living in Los Angeles who founded the Hong Kong Noodle Company, claims to have invented the fortune cookie in 1918—though no one seems to know where the recipe or idea came from.
+The alternative and generally accepted story is that it was invented in San Francisco by a Japanese immigrant.
 Makoto Hagiwara was the landscape designer who created the Japanese Tea Garden in Golden Gate Park.
 According to Hagiwara, the fortune cookie was based on a Japanese treat called Tsujiura sembei.
 He sweetened the recipe to appeal to American tastes, enclosed thank-you notes in the cookies, and served them to his guests with tea.
 Depending on which account you read, Hagiwara began distributing the cookies in either 1907 or 1914, but in any case they clearly made their appearance well before the 1918 date claimed by Jung.
 Within a few years, however, Chinese restaurant owners in San Francisco had copied the recipe, replacing the thank-you notes with fortunes.
 The rest, as they say, is history.